Averof Neofytou: Political career

-President of Democratic Rally (DISY)
+President of Democratic Rally (2013–2023)

-Averof Neofytou took over the leadership of the Democratic Rally in 2013, at a time when Cyprus was severely hit by the financial crisis and had entered a financial agreement with Troika.
-The new DISY government was called to fix the ruined economy and overcome the deep recession.
-To achieve this, along with the successful efforts undertaken by the government, many necessary reforms had to be implemented with the approval of the Parliament.
-Under the leadership of Averof Neofytou, DISY managed to achieve the parliamentary support necessary to pass the reforms required by the economic adjustment program for Cyprus, even though the party lacked a Parliamentary majority in the House.
-Within three years after signing the memorandum of understanding, Cyprus exited the financial assistance program and returned to stable growth, demonstrating economic growth rates above the European Union average.
+Neofytou took over the leadership of the Democratic Rally in 2013, when Cyprus was hit by the financial crisis and had entered a financial agreement with Troika.
+The new DISY government was called to improve the economy and overcome the recession.
+Under Neofytou, DISY achieved the parliamentary support necessary to pass the reforms required by the economic adjustment program for Cyprus, even though the party lacked a Parliamentary majority in the House.
+Within three years after signing the memorandum of understanding, Cyprus exited the Troika financial assistance program, demonstrating stable growth and economic growth rates above the European Union average.

+When announcing his withdrawal from the 2023 Presidential race, he also resigned as head of Disy, leaving that position to be filled by either Demetris Demetriou or Annita Demetriou.
+Annita Demetriou was elected Disy president in March 2023 with 68% of the vote.

 2023 Presidential Elections

-On December 22, 2021, Averof Neophytou announced that he would be a candidate in the presidential elections, in February 2023, as the official representative of DISY.
+On 22 December 2021 Averof Neophytou announced that he would be a candidate in the presidential elections, in February 2023, as the official representative of DISY.
+In July 2022 he was already campaigning for president, while also still leader of Disy.
+His main opponent was Nikos Christodoulides.
 He was supported by the president of Cyprus Nicos Anastasiades and the President of the House of Representatives Annita Demetriou.

 After securing 26.11% of the public votes in the first round, he came third and failed to qualify for the second round.
 The independent candidate Nikos Christodoulides, supported by DIKO, EDEK, DIPA and Solidarity Movement, received 32.04% of the votes, finishing first.
 Andreas Mavroyiannis, an independent candidate supported by the left wing party AKEL, secured the second place, after receiving 29.59%.
+It meant that Disy was out of the presidential run-off for the first time in history.
+Former Cypriot president Nicos Anastasiades in April 2023 gave a speech denying he'd sought to undermine Averof's presidential campaign, stating he'd sought to resolve the conflict with Christodoulides leaving Disy to run as an independent, and had afterwards backed Averof as Christodoulides' opponent.
+Neofytou filed his election campaign expenses in April 2023, revealing he'd spent €975,522 for his presidential election bid.
+Largest listed donors were the shipowner’s union, Treppides and CO, Fiduserve management, FX PRO Financial Services, Duat WB, and TCR International.